 PODCAST In the fourth part of our transportation series BOWERY BOYS ON THE GO, we finally take a look at the birth of the New York City subway.
 After decades of outright avoiding underground transit as a legitimate option, the city got on track with the help of August Belmont and the newly formed Interborough Rapid Transit.

 We’ll tell you about the construction of the first line, traveling miles underground through Manhattan and into the Bronx.
 How did the city cope with this massive project?
 And what unfortunate accident nearly ripped apart a city block mere feet from Grand Central Station?
+(Read more and listen to our podcast episode about the Opening Day of the New York City Subway.)

 ALSO: What New York City mayor had a little too much fun on opening day?